County Antrim is one of the 6 counties in Northern Ireland, and it’s also the most populated.

 - Glentaisie: damp valley

 The Glens of Antrim have been designated an Area of Outstanding Natural Beauty by the Northern Ireland Environment Agency.

 When you visit the Glens, you’ll understand why Ireland is named the Green country.

 Have you already visited all of these 6 best spots in County Antrim?
 Or do you simply want more ideas of spots to explore?
 I’ve got you covered!
 You’ll find below more ideas for what to visit in County Antrim:

 - Slemish Mountain

 I hope you enjoy your trip to County Antrim and Northern Ireland!

-If you have any questions, let me know in the comments below, I always reply
+If you have any questions, let me know on social media, I always reply.